9 minute read

 The truth is, most small business should consider having this type of coverage.
 Unexpected losses can come in many forms and can interrupt or stall your business at any given moment, draining you and your wallet.
-Unexpected losses can come in many forms.
-For some small business owners in Hamilton, Ontario, this recently came in the form of vandals causing an estimated $100,000 worth of damage to their business premises.

 Damaged and destroyed property takes time to repair and replace.
-While these repairs are on the go, you still need to worry about ongoing and necessary expenses such as paying your employees, paying your bills to keep the lights on, and settling inventory payments, just to name a few.
+While these repairs are underway, you still need to worry about ongoing and necessary expenses such as paying your employees, paying your bills to keep the lights on, and settling inventory payments, just to name a few.
 This is even more stressful when your business isn’t generating income.

 If your business income has been interrupted or drastically reduced, ongoing business expenses can pile up like quicksand.
 Business interruption insurance can help you stay out of the quicksand.